GPUthesteve/FSXP3D_effects_revamped/README.md

 # FSXP3D_effects_revamped
+This project beginned as a revamp to `fx.landing.fx` yet it grows larger by revamping vital aircraft lightings especially nav lights, beacons and strobe
-A simplest update to your old fx_landing.fx utilizing latest Dynamic Lighting Technology in Prepar3Dv4, V5. no need to close source since it's "Modifiable", Use in any project is very welcome.
+A simplest update to your old `fx.landing.fx` utilizing latest Dynamic Lighting Technology in Prepar3Dv4, V5. no need to close source since it's "Modifiable", Use in any project is very welcome.

 sadly in P3Dv4, replacing fx_landing.fx is not working, so please rename it to something else, then call this effect in your project as needed.